Take This to Heart: IVC Filter Risks and Recourse for the Injured

 How Many People Are Suing for Filter Injuries?

 One of the earlier recorded lawsuits against C.R.
 Bard was filed in 2006 when its G2 filter fractured and metal pieces deposited in the plaintiff's heart.
-It saw similar sporadic filter claims for the next few years until more cases started to enter public view.
+It saw other occasional filter claims for the next few years until more started to enter public view.
 The company settled a high-profile case in February of 2015, just 10 days after the jury trial had begun.
 The plaintiff, Kevin Phillips, alleged that some of the legs on his IVC had broken, causing small metal pieces to travel to his heart and lodge in one of its chambers.
 Removal of the pieces was critical, and Mr. Phillips required open-heart surgery and extensive recovery.

 In August of the same year, an estimated 50 claims against Bard came together in the U.S. District Court in Arizona.